Students remain at the regional site

-Capstone is a required, 4-day course taught primarily in a small group and workshop format.
-It is designed as a “Continuing Medical Education” course, in which fourth-year students (graduating in May of the current year) choose sessions to attend relating to the medical issues, evaluation, management, and procedures involved in their planned specialties.
+Capstone is a required course taught primarily in a small-group and workshop format.
+It is designed as a “continuing medical education” course, in which fourth-year students choose sessions to attend relating to the medical issues, evaluation, management, and procedures involved in their planned specialties.

 Special Programs - Pathways

-- Global Health Pathway: The Global Health Pathway provides medical students with the information and experiences necessary to practice in underserved communities both in the United States and abroad.
+Global Health Pathway: Provides medical students with the information and experiences necessary to practice in underserved communities both in the United States and abroad.

 provides a four-year integrated approach to acquiring the fundamental clinical skills of physical exam and diagnosis, clinical reasoning and interpretation, communication with patients and colleagues, professionalism, and ethics.
 Students are assigned to a college upon acceptance to UWSOM.
 Each college has a dedicated group of mentors, one of whom serves as the Head of the College.
 Each student has a consistent faculty mentor throughout his or her medical school years.
 College mentors play a significant role in teaching students basic clinical skills as well as acting as their mentor.
 In addition to clinical skills and mentoring, there may be College-based activities that allow students in a given college to interact as part of a larger learning community.
 An educational learning portfolio is created and serves as a repository for written work, evaluations, and grades and allows college mentors to track student progress.